About Anchor Recovery

 At Anchor Recovery Community Center, we know that there are many different paths to recovery.
 We want to encourage yours.
 By becoming a member, you’ll have access to a variety of programming, from AA meetings to holistic wellness activities.
 You’ll be able to take advantage of employment services like job interviewing and computer literacy skills to help you build your career.
 Most importantly, you’ll be part of a network of supportive people that encourage your journey to a healthier life.

-The Anchor family of programs includes our main location in Downtown Pawtucket, a center on the campus of the Kent County YMCA in Warwick, and two outreach programs: Anchor ED and AnchorMORE.
-Anchor also provides recovery support services in collaboration with the Health Equity Zone led by Thundermist Health Center in West Warwick and in all units of the Rhode Island Department of Corrections.
+The Anchor family of programs includes our main location in Providence, a center on the campus of the Kent County YMCA in Warwick, and two outreach programs: Anchor ED and AnchorMORE.
+Anchor also provides recovery support services in collaboration with the Health Equity Zones and in all units of the Rhode Island Department of Corrections.

 We’re entirely run by people with lived experience with addiction recovery and our allies who have experience with the recovery journey.
-Become a member today (link to “Membership” page).
+Come down to Anchor and become a member today!

 In January of 2013, Anchor opened its second location in Warwick, and outreach programs Anchor ED (Emergency Department) and Anchor MORE (Mobile Outreach Recovery Efforts) began in 2014 and 2015, respectively.
 Since its inception, Anchor has become a national leader in the peer recovery movement, and the destination for thousands of Rhode Islanders looking for recovery support.